MLH-Fellowship/volunteer-me/README.md

 ## Motivation
 There aren't many platforms that are meant to serve the social purpose sector, so we decided to create Volunteer.me.
 Volunteer.me is a global collaboration platform promoting social good.
-Our goal is to provide a platform to connect people seeking for opportunism to help their community, and those who need volunteers.
+Our goal is to provide a platform that connects people seeking to volunteer, and those who need volunteers.